-When Bethel College was established in 1887, Sand Creek existed east of the campus and a small stream (Kidron Creek) flowed south on the campus’ west edge to empty into Sand Creek near the city of Newton.
-To alleviate frequent flooding from Kidron Creek, a drainage canal, now known as the Kidron-Martin Canal, was dug in 1925 from a point near the present Kauffman Museum eastward past the campus to where it drains into Sand Creek.
+When Bethel College was established in 1887, Sand Creek ran east of the campus.
+A small stream, Kidron Creek, flowed south on the campus’ west edge to empty into Sand Creek near the city of Newton.
+In 1925, a drainage canal, now known as the Kidron-Martin Canal, was dug to alleviate frequent flooding from Kidron Creek.
+The canal started at a point near the present Kauffman Museum and went eastward past the campus to where it drains into Sand Creek.

-For years, a rudimentary trail paralleling the canal on the north and Sand Creek on the west was used by residents of the community.
-A later extension of this walking path was to become Sand Creek Trail.
+For years, community residents used a rudimentary trail that paralleled the canal on the north and Sand Creek on the west.
+A later extension of this walking path would become Sand Creek Trail.
 Among the early habitués was Waldo Wedel, who in the 1920s explored the area for fossils and American Indian relics and later became a renowned archeologist and anthropologist.

-In the 1930s, a federal effort to control soil and wind erosion resulted in a shelterbelt being planted along part of the canal, introducing new tree species such as cedars, pines, Osage orange, Kentucky coffee trees and Siberian elms.
-For many years, a small area between the campus and Sand Creek was used by the North Newton community as a campus dump.
-In 1974, this unsightly location was closed and Bethel students, under the direction of the Department of Biology, seeded the area with grasses and prairie flowers.
+In the 1930s, a federal effort to control soil and wind erosion resulted in a shelter belt being planted along part of the canal, introducing new tree species such as cedar, pine, Osage orange, Kentucky coffee tree and Siberian elm.
+For many years, North Newton residents used a small area between the campus and Sand Creek as a community and campus dump.
+This unsightly location was closed in 1974.
+Bethel students, under the direction of the Department of Biology, seeded the area with grasses and prairie flowers.

-In 2000, the Bethel College administration decided to discontinue the practice of memorial tree plantings around campus and instead support the creation of a memorial area where individuals could be memorialized.
-The SCTC agreed to take responsibility to create Memorial Grove on the site east of the main campus formerly known as the campus dump.
+In 2000, the Bethel College administration decided to discontinue the practice of memorial tree plantings around campus and instead support the creation of an area where individuals could be memorialized.
+The SCTC agreed to take responsibility for developing Memorial Grove on the site east of the main campus that was formerly the campus dump.

-Arbor Lane, the double row of trees directly north of the MCC Center and on the east side of K-15, had its origin in late 2005 when the SCTC decided to change the nondescript roadside in this area into a thing of beauty.
+Arbor Lane, the double row of trees directly north of the MCC Center and on the east side of K-15, had its origin in late 2005.
 In early 2006, existing scrub trees along the roadway were removed with cooperation from Westar Energy, help from community volunteers and support from the City of North Newton in root removal and disposal of debris.
-The professionally prepared landscape plan called for the planting of 54 trees of 18 different varieties, all characterized by their diversity and adaptation to Kansas growing conditions.
+The professionally prepared landscape plan called for planting 54 trees of 18 different varieties, all characterized by their diversity and adaptation to Kansas growing conditions.
 Planting was completed by mid-April 2006.